 Consider a $5$-layer CNN $\bm{f}(\bm{x}, \theta)$ in SP with $n=64$, trained on the CIFAR-10 dataset with MSE loss using SGD with learning rate $\eta = \nicefrac{12}{\lambda_0^H}$ and momentum $m=0.9$ for $100$k steps.
 This model achieves a test accuracy of $76.9\%$.
 Then, we construct a generative image dataset $(X, Y)$ consisting of $P=5000$ examples with $\bm{x}^{\mu} \sim \mathcal{N}(0, I)$ and $\bm{y}^\mu = f(\bm{x}^\mu; \theta)$.
 Next, we train an FCN in SP with depth $d$, width $n$, and weight variance $\sigma^2_w = 0.5$ on the generated dataset.

 \Cref{fig:route_to_chaos_generative_cifar10,fig:route_to_chaos_generative_cifar10_4layer} show the bifurcation diagram, late time trajectories and the associated power spectrum of a $4$-layer ReLU FCN with linear and ReLU activations, trained on the generative CIFAR-10 dataset.
-We observe that while the linear network shows a period doubling route to chaos, the ReLU shows long range correlations as observed in real-datasets.
+We observe that while the linear network shows a period-doubling route to chaos, the ReLU shows long-range correlations as observed in real-datasets.